On some generating set of Thompson's group $F$: Proof of Theorem 1

 \section{Proof of Theorem 1}

 For the rest of this section, let $x=x_0$ and $y=x_0^2x_1$ (the element $x$ appears in Figure \ref{fig:x0} and the element $y$ appears in Figure \ref{fig:y}).
-Clearly, the set $\{x,y\}$ is a generating set of $F$.
+Since $\{x_0,x_1\}$ is a generating set of $F$, the set $\{x,y\}$ is a generating set of $F$.
 We will prove that for every $m,n\in\mathbb{N}$ the set $\{x^m,y^n\}$ generates a finite index subgroup of $F$ and that $\{x,y\}$ invariably generates $F$.